 Starting from training sessions to hiring new technicians to handle the new software, this stage can help you decide whether it is profitable to make the complete change.
 In terms of hiring new technicians for a single software, it is better to stick with freelancers.

-Every organization focuses on matching the software with the requirements of the clients but, not with the business process.
+Every organization focuses on matching the software with the requirements of the clients, but, not with the business process.
 Each company has a specific method of business practice and the software you choose should comply with that.
-For instance, if your company has a strict hierarchy structure and the software you purchase can promote lateral hierarchy or de-centralization of the process, it could cause conflict in the workplace, which can lead to poor productivity.
+For instance, if your company has a strict hierarchal structure and the software you purchase can promote lateral hierarchy or de-centralization of the process, it could cause conflict in the workplace, which can lead to poor productivity.

 The key to solving this mistake is to understand how the software works and not just what it can do.
-A list of features and facilities of the package isn’t enough.
+A list of features and facilities of the package is not enough.
 You need to understand how the software would change the way you would perform a task and how it would affect the work environment.

 Will these help you choose project management software with zero errors?
 The answer is not a perfect yes.
 These steps will help you reduce the problems revolving around choosing the best package.
 Nevertheless, you would be facing resistance to change, technical problems, confusion in brainstorming and so on.
 After all, it always comes to trial and error.